abilaashsai/confluent-kafka-wrapper/README.md

 ## confluent-kafka-wrapper

-It uses KSQL to stream in topic and directly consumable through <a href=https://www.confluent.io/connector/kafka-connect-http">Confluent HTTP Connector</a>
+It uses KSQL to stream in topic and directly consumable through [Confluent HTTP Connector](https://www.confluent.io/connector/kafka-connect-http)

 Download and in